 If the oscillator module is configured for LP, XT or HS modes, the Oscillator Start-up Timer (OST) counts 1024 oscillations from OSC1.
 This occurs following a Power-on Reset (POR) and when the Power-up Timer (PWRT) has expired (if configured), or a wake-up from Sleep.
-During this time, the program counter does not increment and program execution is suspended unless either FSCM or Two-Speed Start-up are enabled, in which case code will continue to execute while the OST is counting.
+During this time, the program counter does not increment and program execution is suspended, unless either FSCM or Two-Speed Start-Up are enabled.
+In this case, code will continue to execute at the selected INTOSC frequency while the OST is counting.
 The OST ensures that the oscillator circuit, using a quartz crystal resonator or ceramic resonator, has started and is providing a stable system clock to the oscillator module.